-The ring is accompanied by a fabulously crafted magnifying glass and chain so it can be worn around the neck, allowing the wearer to see clearly the three camels as they make their way elegantly across the desert.
+The ring is accompanied by a fabulously crafted magnifying glass to wear around the neck, to see the camels making their way elegantly across the desert.

-As with all of Theo’s designs, the attention to detail on this ring is staggering: the ring and magnifying glass have both been completely hand-made by our incredible craftsmen in our Chelsea workshop from different coloured 18ct golds; set with diamonds, while the body of the ring has been intricately deep-engraved with desert flowers and adorned with rose gold salamanders which clamber across it.
+The attention to detail is staggering: both have been crafted completely by hand by our brilliant craftsmen from different coloured 18ct golds and set with diamonds, while the body of the ring has been intricately deep-engraved with desert flowers and adorned with rose gold salamanders flitting across.

-This entire creation – from the box to the ring itself – is a true work of art.
-It brings together the skills of a dozen of our incredibly gifted multi-award winning craftsmen including our mounter, enameller, setter, stone carver, polisher and of course Theo and Willard themselves.
+This creation – from the box and the lorgnette to the ring itself – is a true work of art.
+It brings together the skills of a dozen brilliant award winning craftsmen and of course Theo and Willard themselves.
+Sadly, they can only make a few pieces a year!